maierbn/opendihu/doc/sphinx/settings/multidomain_solver.rst

     "enableFatComputation":             True,                                 # disabling the computation of the fat layer is only for debugging and speeds up computation.
 If set to False, the respective matrix is set to the identity
     "showLinearSolverOutput":           variables.show_linear_solver_output,  # if convergence information of the linear solver in every timestep should be printed, this is a lot of output for fast computations
     "updateSystemMatrixEveryTimestep":  False,                                # if this multidomain solver will update the system matrix in every first timestep, use this only if the geometry changes, e.g. by contraction
+    "updateSystemMatrixInterval":       1,                                    # if updateSystemMatrixEveryTimestep is True, how often the system matrix should be rebuild, in terms of calls to the solver.
+(E.g., 2 means every second time the solver is called)
     "recreateLinearSolverInterval":     0,                                    # how often the Petsc KSP object (linear solver) should be deleted and recreated.
 This is to remedy memory leaks in Petsc's implementation of some solvers.
 0 means disabled.
     "setDirichletBoundaryCondition":    True,                                 # if the last dof of the fat layer (MultidomainWithFatSolver) or the extracellular space (MultidomainSolver) should have a 0 Dirichlet boundary condition
   }